RogerParkinson/MultiModuleLog/README.md

 loggerB = loggerFactory.getLogger("B"); // default is log everything
 ```

 This configures two loggers, naming the (A and B) and giving each a logging level.
 Each Logger is very light weight so you can create them cheaply.
 All the smart stuff is in the LoggerFactory singleton.

+## Usage

 Now lets do some logging:

 ```
 int myInt1 = 232;
 int myInt2 = 32199;
 TestObject t; // TestObject has its own logger

-loggerA->info("error Display my integers myInt1 %d, myInt2 %d\n",myInt1,myInt2); // Should be suppressed
+loggerA->info("error Display my integers myInt1 %d, myInt2 %d",myInt1,myInt2); // Should be suppressed
-loggerA->debug("debug message\n"); // Should be suppressed
+loggerA->debug("debug message"); // Should be suppressed
-loggerB->info("info Display my integers myInt1 %d, myInt2 %d\n",myInt1,myInt2); // Should be visible
+loggerB->info("info Display my integers myInt1 %d, myInt2 %d",myInt1,myInt2); // Should be visible
-loggerB->debug("debug Display my integers myInt1 %d, myInt2 %d\n",myInt1,myInt2); // Should be suppressed
+loggerB->debug("debug Display my integers myInt1 %d, myInt2 %d",myInt1,myInt2); // Should be suppressed
 t.testMethod();
 ```